caiomelo22/NBA-Shooting-Chart/README.md

 # NBA-Shooting-Chart
-Displaying a shooting chart for a given NBA player in a season
+Displaying a shooting chart for a given NBA player in a season.